iamibrahim-dev/RetroOnlineCalculator/README.md

 # RetroOnlineCalculator

-This is a vintage looking web calculator created using html,sass,javascript.
+RetroOnlineCalculator is a web calculator with a vintage aesthetic, built using HTML, Sass, and JavaScript.

+## License

-All the code in this repository is licenced under BSD 3 clause license except /src/digital-7-font/*
+All the code in this repository is licensed under the BSD 3-Clause License, except for the files located in `/src/digital-7-font/*`.

+Please review the license file for more details.